 Within its first eight years, The École outgrew its entrepreneurial phase to become an established, respected international school designed to welcome over 200 students from Nursery through 8th Grade.

 In 2017, Philippe and Laurence Roux, parents of two of our Elementary students, joined The École leadership family.
 Taking on ownership of the school as it looked to its second decade, they worked with Yves Rivaud to clarify the school’s philosophy, strengthen its capabilities, and expand its community, ensuring The École’s early successes would continue well into the future.

 All of the Roux’s efforts have been focused on achieving two core goals.
 First, to restore the spirit of the school’s initial community, bringing together a diverse group of international families in close bonds of friendship.
-And second, to reimagine the future of The École as a non-profit entity, ensuring its unique French and American dual learning system can help even more students to grow and broaden their horizons.
+And second, to reimagine the future of The École, ensuring its unique French and American dual learning system can help even more students to grow and broaden their horizons.

 Our Name and Symbol